 At the same time, it will be for the first time in the history of the airline in Beirut when it receives the visit of an Airbus A380.
 It will be an operational and infrastructure test.

 Airbus A380 Emirates will depart from Dubai at 07: 25, to land at Beirut around 10: 30.
 The return is scheduled to depart from Beirut at 14: 15, with landing in Dubai at 19: 05.

 This flight will be made possible with the support of the Lebanese government, the Ministry of Transport, the Ministry of Foreign Affairs and the Lebanese Civil Aviation Authorities, which made it possible to bring the Airbus A380 aircraft to Beirut.

 The Airbus A380 Emirates aircraft, which will fly to Beirut, will be configured in three classes: 429 seats in Economy class on the lower deck, 76 seats in Business Class and 14 apartments in First Class on the upper deck.

-The Dubai - Beirut route was inaugurated in 1991.
-Since then, almost 5 millions of passengers have been transported.
-The airline started operating between Dubai and Beirut three times a week, using a Boeing 727.
+The Dubai-Beirut route was inaugurated in 1991.
+Since then, almost 5 million passengers have been transported.
+The airline began operating between Dubai and Beirut with a service three times a week, using a Boeing 727.